awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Load Balancer<a name="environments-create-wizard-loadbalancer"></a>

-In a load\-balanced environment, your environment's load balancer is the entry point for all traffic headed for your application\.
+In a load balanced environment, your environment's load balancer is the entry point for all traffic headed for your application\.
 Elastic Beanstalk supports several types of load balancer\.
 Use the **Modify load balancer** configuration page to select a load balancer type and to configure settings for it\.
 By default, the Elastic Beanstalk console creates an Application Load Balancer and configures it to serve HTTP traffic on port 80\.

 For more details about load balancer types and settings, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md) and [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.